Posted on July 18, 2016 by Laura

 What brought you to Origins?

-If there were only one thing you could tell us about working in the area of treatment, what would it be?
+If there were only one thing you could tell us about working within your client specialty area, what would it be?

 What have you learned through your experience working in treatment?